Home Buying in Massachusetts – The Massachusetts Difference

 TITLE OR ESCROW COMPANIES:

-In most states, “escrow companies” hold deposit money, research the property’s title and handle the details of closing the transaction.
-In Massachusetts, there are no true “escrow” companies.
-Your escrow deposit is held in a special “escrow” or “client funds account” by either the seller’s broker or the seller’s attorney.
-Occasionally, the buyer’s broker or attorney may hold the deposit.
-The funds are accounted for when the property closes and you will receive credit for your funds at the closing.
+In Massachusetts, attorneys and brokers handle all aspects of the transaction and deposits are typically held in a special “escrow” or “client funds account” by either the seller’s broker or the seller’s attorney.
+Occasionally, the buyer’s broker or buyer’s attorney may hold the deposit.
+The buyer receives credit for all of the buyer’s deposit money at the closing.
 Since attorneys are involved at each step in Massachusetts, many believe that buyers and sellers are better protected than in many other states.

 CLOSINGS:

 Instead of an escrow company that arranges the details of the closing, the lender’s attorney typically conducts the closing.
 Pre-COVID, all parties were usually present at the closing, including the buyers and sellers with their attorneys and agents as well as the lender’s attorney.
 (The lender’s attorney is also known as the “closing” or “conveyancing” attorney.)
-In the COVID era, the attorneys typically have the documents pre-signed by the sellers and only buyers and their attorney(s) attend the closing.
+In the COVID era, the attorneys typically have the documents pre-signed by the buyers and sellers and the closing attorneys handle the rest.

 DEED: